 Happify may not often get included in lists of fitness apps, but mental fitness is just as important as physical fitness.

-Happify, along with lots of others, help focus on your wellbeing with the aim to make you feel less stressed and happier.
+Happify, along with lots of others, helps you focus on your wellbeing with the aim to make you feel less stressed and happier.

 For anyone who struggles with stress or negative thoughts, using a mental health app could work wonders for you.
 Most of us don’t pay enough attention to our mental health, but treating it just like physical health is a great approach.

 We selected Happify as the best app for mental fitness because it is evidence-based and uses proven scientific principles around positive psychology, mindfulness, and cognitive behavioural therapy to create content and recommendations.

 Couch to 5K is an NHS app that is great to kickstart a new fitness regime.

 The aim is to follow a structured training program over a series of weeks.
 Each week slowly increases the progression, so you build up your fitness in achievable chunks.
 You can also select a coach, including Laura, who features on the NHS Couch to 5K podcasts, as well as celebrities such as Jo Whiley, Sarah Millican, Sanjeev Kohli or Michael Johnson.

 As the name suggests, this is suitable for anyone, including self proclaimed couch potatoes and is ideal for those who want to hit a target – such as running 5k.

 We selected Couch to 5K as the best app for running because it makes running a long distance like 5K more achievable and increases the likelihood you’ll stick with it.